LogtalkDotOrg/logtalk3/manuals/sources/userman/printing.rst

        :- multifile(logtalk::message_tokens//2).
        :- dynamic(logtalk::message_tokens//2).

-       % abstract the question text using the atom ultimate_question
+       % abstract the question text using the atom ultimate_question;
        % the second argument, hitchhikers, is the application component logtalk::message_tokens(ultimate_question, hitchhikers) -->
            ['The answer to the ultimate question of life, the universe and everything is?'-[], nl].